mrakgr/Trading-Journal/journal_2025.md

 Most likely, I am not going to be trading for the next few months, so forget about the market for a while.
 Studying charts isn't going to be doing me any good.
 There is nothing in them to study.
 I should just take note of the volume gainers and take note of the news that is coming out.

 I want to forget about the market for a while and focus on programming.
 This is a full time job at this rate.

+1:35m.
+I am delusional.
+As if wanting to make 100% per year will make me achieve it.

+I should first focus on finding ways to not be a losing trader.
+Right now I am barely above breakeven.

+I cannot think of myself as a winner at all.

+Yesterday I posted the laws of trading video and as the first point it asked about my motivation.

+I said that it's to do my best, but that isn't it.
+It has to be a lie.
+If it was to do my best, why was I so lazy in 2007 - 2014?
+Why didn't I get a job and get a proper trading stake?

+If I really want to make money consistently I should sign up for SMB training learn to daytrade.

+That will work much better than my current methods and I could probably master them.

+Rather, that's not it.

+What I want to do isn't to make money.

+What I want to do is to overcome the humiliation.

+I am suffering from humiliation so badly.
+The firing was a huge insult to me, and giving up in 2014 on trading was a bigger insult still.
+Becoming a daytrader wouldn't have any meaning to me even if it could make me millions.

+It doesn't matter if on the next bullrun all I end up making is 20-30% with the current system.

+Just stop being such a fool, start making rational decisions and overcome the past hangups in trading.

+Complete the pokerbot and bring that story to a close.

+Just have one good trading year and then for all you care, just stop entirely.
+Who cares about gambling in the market?

+You have the Singularity to pursue.
+You have bigger fish to fry.
+Overcome it!